High Speed Low Drag Bomb: 500 kg General Purpose (GP) Bomb

 The 500 kg GP Bomb carries 10,300 preformed fragmented steel shells of 15 mm diameter.
 Each shell can target an area of up to 50 m from place of detonation with fragment density of >1 hit/sq m.
 The bomb is compatible with Russian and SEPECAT Jaguar fighter aircraft.
 The bomb has both impact and impact delay modes of explosion and utilises Torpex-4B mixed with RDX that act as explosive booster.

-The Ministry of Defence gave the green light to start mass production of 500 kg GP Bomb by Munitions India Limited at Ordnance Factory Khamaria.
+The Ministry of Defence gave the green light to start mass production of 500 kg GP Bomb by Munitions India at Ordnance Factory Khamaria.
 On 10 January 2022, under the guidance of a team from HEMRL and ARDE, the first two 500-kg GP bomb were carefully filled with primary and secondary warhead fillings in the F-6 section of the factory.
 The first batch of 48 such bombs was delivered to the Indian Air Force on 3 April 2022.

-Further development
+Related developments

 HSLD Mk 2

 The HSLD Mk 2 is reportedly an improved variant of the earlier versions with a range of 180 km when launched from an altitude of 16000 ft.
 However, multiple reports also refer to HSLD Mk 2 as the Indian designation for the Israeli-origin Rampage missile.

 On 7 August 2024, IAF issued a request for proposal was floated by the Ministry of Defence for the upgrade of 24 MiG-29s, to integrate HSLD Mk 2 bombs.
 These upgrade will include addition of additional hardware (bomb racks on external hardpoints) as well as necessary software on to the aircraft.
 The project shall be overseen by 11 Base Repair Depot of the IAF.
 Subsequently, the entire fleet will be equipped with this in phases.
 HSLD Mk 2 is integrated and deployed on Su-30MKI and SEPECAT Jaguar fleet.
 The IAF has sought MoD for manufacturing HSLD Mk 2 in India.

 In May 2025, it was reported that IAF plans to modify 112 Jaguar aircraft in order to equip them with HSLD Mk 2 bombs.
 This will follow the modifications of one fighter and trainer each of the DARIN II and III upgrades by Hindustan Aeronautics Limited and Aircraft and Systems Testing Establishment.